tomspiegl/shakesearch/README.md

 Try searching for "Nile gods the" to display s set of results.

 You will see the following improvements:
-* a ranked result list containing references to the search terms in Shakespeare's works
+* Ranked result list containing references to the search terms in Shakespeare's works
-* stopwords like 'the' are ignored
+* Stopwords like 'the' are ignored
-* multiple forms of the word 'god' are found
+* Multiple forms of the word 'god' are found (God's, God, gods)

 ### Document Parser

 [documents.go](./documents.go) does:

-* read completeworks.txt
+* Read completeworks.txt
-* find work start / end markers
+* Find work start and end markers
-* create a document for each of Shakespeare's works
+* Create a document for each of Shakespeare's works

 ### Indexer

-[Index](./index.go) is an inverted map based alogorithm for fast full-text search based on tokens.
+[Index](./index.go) implements an inverted map based alogorithm for fast full-text search.
 The index holds a list of word references for each token.

 Documents are indexed on startup of the application.
 The Index then provides two different query methods:
 * Query(searchTerm string) []QueryDocument